XanaduAI/Xanadu-Quantum-Codebook/nodes/I.12/Lesson.md

 the $CNOT$.
 The sets $\{CNOT, H, T\}$, $\{CNOT, RY, RZ\}$ are both universal gate sets for multi-qubit computation.
 Isn't that amazing?

-While we could do everything with just the $CNOT$, it is just one of many possible controlled operations.
+While we could do everything with just the $CNOT$ gate, it is just one of many possible controlled operations.
 Any operation, on any number of qubits, can be implemented as a controlled operation, controlled on the state of one or more other qubits.
 For example, an arbitrary controlled unitary on two qubits is